cloud-custodian/cloud-custodian/docs/source/azure/configuration/hostingoptions.rst

 Overview
 ########

-The Azure provider supports deploying policies into Azure Functions to allow them to run inexpensively in your subscription.
+The Azure provider supports deploying policies into Azure Functions to run them inexpensively in your subscription.
 Currently you can deploy timer triggered functions (azure-periodic) or Event Grid triggered functions (azure-event-grid) depending on your needs.

-The created Azure Functions use the V2 runtime for Python to run Custodian.
-This feature is still in preview and puts the following requirements on the deployment:

-- Linux is currently the only supported operating system.
-- Python 3.6.X is the only supported version.
-- Only Service Principal authentication is currently supported.
+The first deployment to an Azure Function will create the following resources in your Azure subscription:

+- Resource Group: Holds all of the resources
+- Azure Storage: Serves as the backend data store for the Functions
+- Application Insights: Provides logging and metric track ing for the Functions
+- App Service Plan: A Linux based consumption plan using the V2 runtime to support Python Functions
+- Function App: The Function that executes the given policy

+Successive policy deployments will only create a new Function App for the policy, because the rest of the infrastructure can be shared.

 Azure Modes
 ###########